Massive iceberg to break off of Antarctica

 - A massive sheet of ice is set to break away from Antarctica

-- Once it does, it will create an iceberg the size of Delaware
+- Once it does, it will create an iceberg almost the size of Delaware

 (CNN)A large sheet of ice is set to break away from Antarctica and scientists say it will be one of the largest breaks of its kind recorded.